johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

 This year, the European Broadcasting Union has changed the rules of the contest too; the Big 5 (France, Germany, Italy, Spain, and the United Kingdom) and last year's winner (Sweden) will perform live during the semi-finals.
 Whilst you won't be able to vote for them – they still automatically qualify for the final – I've included them in their respective semi-final events too.

 So, in the words of Executive Supervisor of the Eurovision Song Contest, Martin Österdahl, “you're good to go”...

-{% include eurovision.html %}

-## Summing up

-I'll level with you.
-This year is not a great year for Eurovision.
-There isn't any one song – none – that I can point to this year and say “bloody love that one”, or even “that is obviously a winner”.

-I think in a sea of mediocrity, it's anyone’s game to win.